Overview

 each standalone financial planning client is responsible for the implementation, acceptance, or rejection of the recommendations

 included in the written plan or other financial planning product.
-FLP does not have a duty to update the financial planning services,
+FLP does not have a duty to update the financial plan or

-plans, or recommendations, unless such duty is specifically addressed in our client agreements.
-If there are any material changes in
+recommendations, unless such duty is specifically addressed in our client agreements.
+If there are any material changes in the

-the client’s financial circumstances and needs during the course of a project, clients must update FLP so that we can take these
+client’s financial circumstances and needs during the course of a project, clients must update FLP so that we can take these changes

 FLP Atrato Consulting